apache/inlong-website/docs/security.md

+---
+title: Security
+sidebar_position: 12
+---

-# Reporting New Security Problems with Apache InLong Components
+## Reporting New Security Problems with Apache InLong Components

 The Apache Software Foundation takes a very active stance in eliminating security problems and denial of service attacks against its products.